Zahra-sy/Bratu-FD-iterative/README.md

-This project provides a Maple implementation for numerically solving the Bratu problem using an iterative finite difference method (FDM).
-The Bratu problem is a nonlinear boundary value problem that arises in various applications such as combustion theory, thermal reaction modeling, and chemical reaction–diffusion systems.
+This repository contains Maple implementations of iterative finite difference methods for solving nonlinear boundary value problems, including the Bratu problem and the Lane–Emden equations of the first and second kind.
+The codes demonstrate the numerical approach, convergence behavior, and example results for each problem.